Siashan1005/Spontify-EDA-data-visualization/README.md

 # Spontify-EDA-data-visualization

 This project focuses on exploratory data analysis (EDA) and data visualization to better understand the dataset and extract meaningful insights.
-The dataset comes from [insert dataset source, e.g., PetFinder, IMDB, CIFAR-10, etc.], and the goal is to analyze key patterns, relationships, and potential biases in the data.
+The dataset comes from kaggle website, Most Streamed Spotify Songs 2024, and the goal is to analyze key patterns, relationships, and potential biases in the data.
 By applying EDA techniques, I aim to identify important trends that can inform feature selection, preprocessing strategies, and model performance improvements.

 # EDA and Data Visualization
 To begin, I performed data cleaning by handling missing values, checking for duplicates, and ensuring data consistency.
 I then explored summary statistics to understand distributions and key characteristics of numerical and categorical features.